JaredCH/Epic-ItemUploadTool/README.md

 This documentation is not up to date as of 2-15-2019, updates to the documentation will be made shortly.

+Below is an outline of each tab within the application, and some of the processes it performs.

 **1. Tab 1 - Fittings**
   - This Tab is for the processing and creation of all Partcodes not related to supports and originating from any source.